Numerical semigroups via projections and via quotients: Main Proof

 In other words, Property (b) subsumes Property (a), and we are simply looking for $B$ such that $\gcd\left(B_{i1}:\ 1\le i\le k\right)=1.$ Notice that all of these minors remove the first column of $B$, so they are the maximal minors of $B'$.
 That is, we need to find $B$ such that the maximal minors of $B'$ are relatively prime.
 By~\cite[\S 1.3]{lekkerkerker}, this is equivalent to the columns of $B'$ forming a primitive set. \end{proof}

 Now, it is already known~\cite{EW} that the columns of a ``random'' integer matrix $B'$ with more rows than columns will indeed form a primitive set with positive probability.
-The precise result isas follows.
+The precise result is as follows.

 \begin{thm}[{\cite[Theorem 1]{EW}}] Fix $k' < k \in \ZZ_+$.
 For $q \in \ZZ_+$, $1 \leq i \leq k'$, and $1 \leq j \leq k$, let $b_{q,i,j} \in \ZZ$.
 For a given $q$, choose integers $s_{ij}$ uniformly and independently from the set $b_{q,i,j} \leq s_{ij} \leq b_{q,i,j}+q$.
 Let $\vec s_i = (s_{i1}, \dots, s_{ik})$ and let $S = \{\vec s_1, \vec s_2, \dots, \vec s_k'\}$.
 If each $b_{q,i,j}$ is bounded by a polynomial in $q$, then as $q \to \infty$, the probability that $S$ is a primitive set approaches